adnan-sardi/Personal-Web-Site/README.md

 ### Blog
 The blog section features some of my recent writing.
 Each post is displayed with a title, image and a link to view the full article.
 In particular, I use my blog to share my passion and hobbies like:
--Reading
+- Reading
--Work out & healthy food
+- Work out & healthy food
--Volunteer
+- Volunteer

 ### About
 The About Me section provides a more detailed overview of who I am and what I do.
 It includes information on my skills and background.